CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 ## The solution

-More often than not, we structure the stores of our redux application in the same way that we receive the data from the API.
+More often than not, we structure the state shape of our redux application in the same way that we receive the data from the API.
 However, it doesn't have to be this way.

-Therefore redux suggests we learn from our past mistakes (Databases), and store the data in a **normalized** form.
+Redux suggests we learn from our past mistakes (Databases), and store the data in a **normalized** form.

 Normalization refers to transforming the schema of a database to remove duplicate data.
 The biggest advantage of this is having a *single point of truth*, meaning there is only one place in the database that contains the true value of some piece of information.

-#### Normalizing the redux store
+#### Normalizing the redux state shape

 Instead of storing data as an array of objects, we store the data as an object, **indexed by a unique id**.